Responding to What You Are Reading

 You may hear this called “writing to learn.”
 Instructors sometimes assign short, low-stakes writing assignments (like free writes or journals) to get students thinking about their ideas in a space that doesn’t have a big impact on your grade.
 But even if an instructor doesn’t require this kind of writing, you can use it for yourself.

-Take a few minutes and write out your responses to the article you have selected.
+Take a few minutes and write out your responses to the article you have been working on.
 These can be in the form of a paragraph like I did, but they could also be in notes or drawings or even part of your annotations.

 Once you have written your response, take a moment to think about what you have learned or otherwise gained specifically through that response.
 Do you better understand something about the article?
 Do you have an idea for a paper topic?
 Do you see a connection that you didn’t before?
 Something else?